 You can drink sake any way you’d like, but there are some tips that help you better appreciate the true flavors of sake.

-The rule of thumb is that an unopened bottle of sake is good for about 1 year after the bottling date on the label or cap.
+The rule of thumb is that an unopened bottle of sake is good for about 1 year after the bottling date.
+Please note that the preservation of quality depends greatly upon storage enviroment.
 Once opened, the sooner you consume it, the better tasting experience you'll enjoy.
 But it can be last for 1 or 2 month in the refrigerator.
-Sake lasts longer than wine.
+Sake typically lasts longer than wine.

 The heat will badly affect the taste and quality of the sake.
 Choose a storage area where the temperature stays below 68°F (20°C).
 If the sake is sold refrigerated, then store it in the fridge at home.
 Once opened, a sake should be kept in the fridge and consumed within days.
 Also, both sunlight and fluorescent light should be avoided to keep the taste of the sake intact.